gradle/gradle/subprojects/docs/src/docs/release/notes.md

 ## Potential breaking changes

+### The behavior of [Test.testReport](dsl/org.gradle.api.tasks.testing.Test.html#org.gradle.api.tasks.testing.Test:testReport) property for TestNG.

+* [Test.testReport](dsl/org.gradle.api.tasks.testing.Test.html#org.gradle.api.tasks.testing.Test:testReport) default value has been changed to 'false' for TestNG.
+Previously, this property was ignored when running with TestNG - the html results were generated anyway.
+Since the property was not really used we believe that it is safe to change its default value.
+The reason we need to do it is because we have added a brand new TestNG reporting (see the section above).
+The new reporting is still @Incubating and hence in this release it is off by default.
+* For more information on how the testReport property is used by TestNG see the [dsl reference](dsl/org.gradle.api.tasks.testing.Test.html#org.gradle.api.tasks.testing.Test:testReport).

 ### Removed GraphvizReportRenderer (private API)

 This type was an early contribution.
 It is unlikely anyone uses it because it does not work and it is an undocumented private type.